Treatment for Pulmonary Fibrosis in PA

 Pennsylvania has several reported cases of occupational lung disease, particularly in Pittsburgh.
 Pittsburgh is known as the “Steel City” because of the city’s historic past with the steel industry.
 While this has helped build a strong local economy, unfortunately it also comes with negative health repercussions.
 In fact, the occupational hazards of working in a steel mill can present just as much as a risk as smoking cigarettes, according to a report released by University of Sheffield’s Department of Medicine.
 Occupational Lung Disease in Pittsburgh is a real problem, and it’s time that sufferers have alternative options other than the traditional treatment methods.

 Lung disease is expensive and many workers have to fight to get employers to cover costs.
 However, expensive medications, or, in more serious cases, a lung transplant, don’t have to be the only option.
-Minimally invasive stem cell therapy is now an effective treatment for lung disease.
+Minimally invasive cellular therapy is now an effective treatment for lung disease.

 The Lung Institute might be the answer for those seeking treatment for pulmonary fibrosis in Pennsylvania.
 If you or a loved one suffers from a lung disease like COPD, contact one of our patient coordinators today at (800) 729-3065 to see if you qualify.